alt-romes/chip8-emulator-for-gameboy/README.md

 A chip8 emulator made directly for the gameboy in RGBASM (assembly)

-This is a work in progress, not yet complete :)
+This is a work in progress, not yet complete :) - right now the graphics are buffered in VRAM but because the tile bits aren't shifted the image is all f*cked*

 ### Building